 During a climbing trip to Pakistan, Nic landed a Sea Kayak Guide job in Western Norway which kept him there for 5 years before heading back home to start Auckland Sea Kayaks in 2010.

 He is seen most days in a kayak and after spending many years overseas he loves showing off his backyard to locals and tourists.
-He is involved in many local conservation projects, is a sea kayak assessor for the New Zealand Outdoor Instructors Association and believes the Hauraki Gulf Marine Park is New Zealand’s most diverse sea kayak location.
+He is involved in many local conservation projects and believes the Hauraki Gulf Marine Park is New Zealand’s most diverse sea kayak location.